 Research and development

-In our research department we collect, produce and disemminate knowledge with the aim of improving the lives of people with neuromuscular diseases – physically, mentally and socially.
+In our research department we collect, produce and disemminate knowledge with the aim of improving quailty of life for people with neuromuscular diseases.

 Our research is always inspired by real life and must always find its way back to real life